-Ask several fitness pros and you’ll get several differing opinions on the best and most effective core training methods.
-However, they should agree on a few essentials, and that is what I want to talk about here: the essential importance of total core training and a few basic tips to keep in mind as you construct your core training workout routine.
+Ask several fitness pros about core training and you’ll get several differing opinions on the best and most effective methods.
+However, they should agree on a few essentials, and that is what I want to talk about here: the essential importance of training the core and a few basic tips to keep in mind as you construct your core workout routine.

 What’s that you say?
 What core training routine?
 Yes, that’s what I was afraid of.
 Many of you completely ignore them.